aegis1980/rpi-hall-flow-sensor/README.md

 Notes
 - Written using Python3+ (includes typing)
 - An 'archived' project so comes as-is.
 Went in another direction using Arduino rather then RPi - so things might be broken.
-- Wss written with a **FS400A** in mind (see below *two-a-penny* on AliExpress), but also tested with **YFB10**.
+- COde was written with a **FS400A** in mind (see below, *two-a-penny* on AliExpress), but also tested with **YFB10** sensor.
 Whatever sensor you have, you'll need the *factor* and *offset* from datasheet.
-Alterntively calibrate yourself by pouring a known volume through over a set period.
-You'll have to do it at least twice I guess, for two unknowns.
+Alternatively calibrate yourself by pouring a known volume through over a set period.
+You'll have to do it at least twice I guess for two unknowns.. unless offset is zero I suppose. it is for FS400A.

 ![FS400A](snip.png)